stev-ou/stev/CONTRIBUTING.md

 CI/CD pipeline in order to be merged into master.
 In order to prevent unnecessary iterations, ensure all tests have run locally such that other functionality can be debugged upon opening the PR.
-If a number of contributions come from a single individual, our admins will gladly make you a mantainer of the project if interested.
+If a number of contributions come from an individual, our admins will gladly make you a maintainer of the project if there is mutual agreement.